-- Have these claims decided in a jury trial in either state or federal courts (i.e., wherever they choose to file the Jones Act claims)
+- Have these claims been decided in a jury trial in either state or federal courts (i.e., wherever they choose to file the Jones Act claims)

 - Obtain compensation for their medical bills, lost wages, impacts to their future earning capacity, disfigurement, mental suffering, etc.